WELCOME TO OUR SCULPTURE BLOG!

-Over the coming weeks and months we'll be bringing you insightful articles, interviews and comment on our favorite subject - Sculpture.
+Over the coming months we'll be bringing you insightful articles, interviews and comments on our favourite subject - SCULPTURE.

 OUTDOOR SCULPTUREGallery Director Polly Bielecka offers a few tips on placing sculpture outdoors - May 2020

 One of the unique pleasures of placing sculpture outside is seeing how the work looks each day in different light, seasons and weather conditions.
 If you are placing sculpture in a new garden design you'll need to think about how the garden might look like in ten years' time.
 Before making a purchase consider the practicalities - what is it made of, will it last, how is it constructed, does it require a plinth, how will it be secured and finally if you are concerned about investment research the artist's background.

 Lynn Chadwick who created his own personal sculpture park believed sculpture should enhance a landscape and the landscape should enhance the sculpture.
 Placement is critical and volume and scale are essential considerations for placing a sculpture outside.

 Wide open spaces can be difficult as even a monumental sculpture can be dwarfed by open horizons.
 Try to position with a scale reference, for example figurative sculpture often works well in more intimate spaces whereas big, bold, abstract works tend to require more space.
 Sculpture can add a focal point or lead the eye to a particular area of the garden you'd like to emphasise.
 It can lift a dull area or compliment a busy one.

 If you already have a strong architectural design or a bold planting scheme (that is likely to stay!) choose a work that initiates a conversation and compliments the design both in form, colour and texture.
 Sight lines are also key so make sure you've considered all your approaches.